awsdocs/amazon-workmail-administration-guide/doc_source/enable_encryption.md

 # Enabling signed or encrypted email<a name="enable_encryption"></a>

-You can use S/MIME to enable users to send signed or encrypted email both inside and outside the organization\.
+You can use S/MIME to enable users to send signed or encrypted email both inside and outside of the organization\.

 **Note**
 User certificates in the Global Address List \(GAL\) are supported only in a connected Active Directory setup\.